-IMPORTANT: Figures shown are for Non-Reversing Models ONLY.
+IMPORTANT: Figures shown are for non-reversing models only.
 For reversing models contact the factory.

-IMPORTANT: The dryer must be connected to the electric supply shown on the data label that is affixed to the back side of the upper/top control door.
+IMPORTANT: The dryer must be connected to the electric supply shown on the data label that is affixed to the left side panel area behind the top control (access) door.
 In the case of 208 VAC or 230/240 VAC, the supply voltage must match the electric service specifications of the data label exactly.